Definitely-not-AWS-Workshops/workshop-1-blog/content/4-Terraform-Modules-Repository/2-Image-Repository-Module/_index.md

   description = "The name of the project" type        = string
 }

+variable "force_delete" {
+  description = "If true,  delete the repository even if it contains images" type        = bool default     = false
+}
 ```

 Fill the following lines of code to *image-repository/main.tf*: